 - to allow for an exchange of experience and good practices.

-The text of Commission Decision C(2014) 462 of 3.2.2014 on establishing the European Regulators Group for Audiovisual Media Services is available here.
+See the text of Commission Decision C(2014) 462 of 3.2.2014 on establishing the European Regulators Group for Audiovisual Media Services.

 The first meeting of the Group took place on 4 March 2014, in Brussels.
-The rules of procedure adopted by the Group are available here.
+You can consult the rules of procedure adopted by the Group.
 A second meeting was held on 21 October 2014.

 The AVMSD recognizes the role of the independent regulatory authorities which, in most Member States are responsible for the enforcement of the national measures transposing the rules of the Directive.

 In general, regulators in the field of audiovisual media services supervise audiovisual programmes’ compliance with European and national rules.
 This provision should provide a basis for an increased cooperation between regulators and the Commission in order to achieve an overall better enforcement of the rules of the Directive notably when issues of jurisdiction are at stake.
 More broadly, this exchange of information and cooperation allows discussions at EU level on issues of interpretation and application of provisions of the Directive, especially advertising rules.
 Such discussions allow a more consistent application of the rules and thus a level playing field throughout the EU.